movivi/git-demo/README.md

 8. Create a new file with your name (e.g., `matt.txt`) and enter some secret message
 <img src="/img/newfile.png" width="500">

-9. Return to the `source control` section (left in vscode window), select files that have been changed, and select `commit`.
+9. Return to the `source control` section (left in vscode window), select files that have been changed, add a MESSAGE, and select `commit`.
 <img src="/img/commit.png" height="250">

 10. Select 'sync changes' and select 'OK' about pushing to `origin/master`